Search for the decay $B^0\to\phi\mu^+\mu^-$: Candidate selection

 \section{Candidate selection}

-The $\Bds \to \phi\mu^+\mu^-$ and $B_s^0 \to J/\psi\phi$ candidates are reconstructed by combining a pair of oppositely charged tracks, identified as muons, and a pair of oppositely charged tracks, identified as kaons.
+The candidates of the $\Bds \to \phi\mu^+\mu^-$ signal sample and the $B_s^0 \to J/\psi\phi$ control sample are reconstructed by combining a pair of oppositely charged tracks, identified as muons, and a pair of oppositely charged tracks, identified as kaons.
 These tracks are required to be compatible with originating from a common vertex and have significant \chisqip with respect to all primary interaction vertices, where \chisqip is defined as the difference in the vertex-fit \chisq of a given PV reconstructed with and without the track under consideration.
-Candidates that pass the trigger selection are required to satisfy some loose kinematic requirements.
 The \Bds candidates must have a decay vertex significantly displaced from any PV and be compatible with originating from one of the PVs, considered as the \Bds production vertex.
 The angle between the vector connecting the production and decay vertices and the momentum of the \Bds candidate, $\theta$, must satisfy $\cos\theta>0.999$.
 The mass of the \Kp\Km\mup\mun combination is restricted to the range \mbox{5100--5800\mevcc} and the invariant mass of the \Kp\Km pair must be within 12\mevcc of the known \phiz mass~\cite{PDG2020}.
+The $\Bds \to \phi\mu^+\mu^-$ signal candidates are selected in the $q^2$ range excluding the $\phi$ and charmonium regions, while the $B_s^0 \to J/\psi\phi$ candidates are required to have a $q^2$ in the $\jpsi$ region of \mbox{8.0--11.0\gevgevcccc}.

 There are two major sources of peaking background.
 The first consists of $B_s^0 \to J/\psi\phi$ decays with a muon reconstructed as a kaon and a kaon as a muon.
-This background is suppressed by removing candidates falling in the $\jpsi$ region of the $K^{\pm}\mu^{\mp}$ mass spectrum, where a muon mass is assigned to the kaon candidate that satisfies strict criteria for muon selection.
-The second peaking background is due to $\Lambda_b^0 \to p K^-\mu^+\mu^-$ decays with the proton misidentified as a kaon.\footnote {The inclusion of charge-conjugate states is implied throughout.} This source is suppressed by rejecting candidates in the $\Lambda_b^0$ region of the $K^+K^-\mu^+\mu^-$ mass spectrum, where a proton mass is assigned to the kaon candidate that satisfies strict criteria for proton selection.
+This background is suppressed by removing candidates that have a $K^{\pm}\mu^{\mp}$ mass in the $\jpsi$ region, where a muon mass is assigned to any kaon candidate that satisfies strict criteria for muon selection.
+The second peaking background is due to $\Lambda_b^0 \to p K^-\mu^+\mu^-$ decays with the proton misidentified as a kaon.\footnote {The inclusion of charge-conjugate states is implied throughout.} This source is suppressed by rejecting candidates in the $\Lambda_b^0$ region of the $K^+K^-\mu^+\mu^-$ mass spectrum, where a proton mass is assigned to any kaon candidate that satisfies strict criteria for proton selection.

 A boosted decision tree (BDT)~\cite{Breiman,*AdaBoost} classifier is employed to reduce the combinatorial background arising from random track combinations.
 The BDT input variables include the \chisqip of all final state tracks and of the \Bds candidate, cosine of the angle $\theta$, the fit \chisq of the \Bds decay vertex and its displacement from the production vertex, the \Bds transverse momentum, the particle identification information of the final-state products, and the multiplicity and kinematic information of tracks consistent with the \Bds decay vertex but not associated with the \Bds candidate.